 I went to her for about 6 years in person.
 Years 2-3 was really when I felt like I needed to go often.
 Each time I went I felt like a new person.
 As you know by now if you have been following along.
 I moved out of New Jersey and onto AZ.
 I kept in touch with the same counselor and we did our sessions over the phone, which after a while started not working out, It just wasn’t the same.
 After about a year I found another person to go speak with.
 That didn’t last too long.
 I’m big on first impressions and we weren’t on the same page.
 It’s one thing to get someone you like, but you also have to work well together to get anything out of the sessions.

 I wound up finding another counselor through EAP and he really brought the light to why I couldn’t handle it all myself.
 There seemed to be an underlying issue that wasn’t being dealt with and when something bigger happened that underlying fire was lit.
 It wasn’t until then I realized I needed to deal with the underlying issue.
 More on that underlying issue at a later time….
 I’m forever grateful to this counselor, for he called me out on my shit and was absolutely right about it.
 Some people need that, Don’t they?

 Now I’m here in this great City Of Wilmington, still going to counseling periodically and trying my hardest to deal with the issues at hand.
 I have come a long way, and I truly believe that without the counseling I have had and will have I wouldn’t be who I am now.

 The main reason I chose to write about this today is because I know there are plenty of people out there contemplating counseling.
-I know there a people on my twitter feed that are on the fence about going also.
-You can’t force someone to go, but if you are reading this and you are one of these people I would strongly consider it.
-It could be a life changer, as it was for me.
+I know there are people on my twitter feed that are on the fence about going also.